Relocation Information (PhD)

-Please check the details and submit report to Student Affairs Section.
+Please check the details and submit report to Student Relocation Team in Registrar Section.

 This allowance is to help cover the various expenses you incur related to your move to Okinawa, such as your visa fee, ground transportation, customs and import taxes, etc.

 2/3 of student

 *Allowance amounts are fixed amounts.

 Please arrange shipment by yourself after visa acquisition.

 Relocation Expenses for the move of your household goods can be reimbursed up to the maximum level stipulated in the appended table below by turning in "Relocation travel and Expense Report".